-From a standing start less than five years ago, the first guidance on dealing with cyber risk was issued by The Pensions Regulator in April 2018.
-In 2021, we have seen that guidance wrapped up in the Single Code of Practice, which is due to be in place early in 2022.
+From a standing start less than five years ago, the first guidance on dealing with cyber risk was issued by the Pensions Regulator in April 2018.
+In 2021 we have seen that guidance wrapped up in the Single Code of Practice, which is due to be in place early in 2022.

-Faced with this new topic, which was not in their trustee training, many trustees struggled to translate the guidance into practical steps.
-But at its simplest, cyber risk can be dealt with in three stages, which in this article I will call seek, shield and solve.
+Faced with this new topic, which wasn't in their trustee training, many trustees struggled to translate the guidance into practical steps.
+But at its simplest, cyber risk can be dealt with in three stages, which in this article I'll call Seek, Shield and Solve.

-- Seek involves considering what threats the scheme is exposed to.
-They will not be the same as other organisations.
-For example, an air traffic controller or a retailer have different cyber risks to a pension scheme. - Shield is all about the actions that can be taken to protect the scheme against cyber threats.
-This is the core of dealing with cyber risk, with real actions across a range of different organisations. - Solve deals with the consequences of an attack.
-If despite your best endeavours, a cyber incident occurs, how well placed are you to respond to it?
+• Seek involves considering what threats the scheme is exposed to.
+They won't be the same as other organisations.
+For example, an air traffic controller or a retailer have very different cyber risks to a pension scheme.

+• Shield is all about the actions that can be taken to protect the scheme against cyber threats.
+This is the core of dealing with cyber risk, with real actions across a range of different organisations.

+• Solve deals with the consequences of an attack.
+If a cyber incident occurs, how well placed are you to respond to it?

-For a pension scheme the seek stage tends to highlight a relatively small number of risks, and these tend to be common to all schemes.
+For a pension scheme the Seek stage tends to highlight a relatively small number of risks, and these tend to be common to all schemes.
 In particular: